artreyrey/firstDeccentProject/README.md

   = foucs on day 1's and not general
   = I will take 3 rest day before starting while brainstorming = I need to be more disciplined

+Aprill 1, 2025
+  = We need to make home page first, and then login and sign up now.